KompetenzwerkD/omeka-s-ItemRelation/README.md

 ### Installation

+Download the repo and copy its content into the Omeka S `modules`directory.
+The directory name must be `ItemRelation`.
+Then install the module in the admin panel under `Admin > Modules`.

 ### Define item relations

 You can define item relations in the admin panel under `Modules > Item Relations`.
 Item relations are always hierarchically defined between two resoruce templates.